What is Vet Fast Track?

 One of the toughest steps to take on your career path is also one of the first: choosing your industry.
 Many industries are more than military-friendly—they are military-ready.
 A military-ready industry has 1) in-demand career opportunities, 2) companies actively recruiting veterans and their families, and 3) military jobs that directly translate into civilian careers.
 Choose an industry below and start exploring.

-It’s easy to think that agriculture is all about farming and ranching.
-But that’s just the start of its many employment opportunities.
+Help feed and energize the growing global population.
+It’s easy to think that Agriculture is all about farming and ranching.
+But that’s just the start.

 Between automakers and their suppliers, no other manufacturing sector creates as many jobs as the automotive industry.